Trump: Virus shows he was ‘right’ as he highlights supplier

 His trip to Allentown will be his 18th visit to the state of Pennsylvania since taking office.
 The bellwether Lehigh Valley — which saw one of its counties flip from Obama to Trump — will be the focus Thursday as the president’s reelection campaign particularly as it fears an exodus of women voters in regions elsewhere in the state, including in suburban Philadelphia.

 Many in the Trump campaign have all but written off Michigan, a state battered by the virus, and whose governor has repeatedly clashed with Trump.
-But advisers believe Pennsylvania, like Wisconsin, remains in play and could be captured again if the economy rebounds before November.
+But advisers believe Pennsylvania, like Wisconsin, could be captured again if the economy rebounds before November.

 That may mean pressuring the states’ Democratic governors to ease restrictions on business, travel and public spaces — even if it risks a resurgence of the deadly virus.

-The campaign has also prioritized rural and exurban voters and has prepared to blanket the airwaves with attack ads that link Joe Biden to China.
-The hope is, hoping to tarnish the Democrat with an association to the country where the pandemic originated and by playing up his ties to globalization and trade deals blamed by some for closing factories in regions outside of Pittsburgh.
+Trump’s campaign has also prioritized rural and exurban voters and has prepared to blanket the airwaves with attack ads that link Democrat Joe Biden to China.
+The hope is to tarnish Biden with an association to the country where the pandemic originated and to play up his ties to globalization and trade deals blamed by some for closing factories in regions outside of Pittsburgh.

 Top campaign advisers briefed the president late last month that his support had slipped in battleground states, particularly among older people in states with aging populations like Pennsylvania.
-But advisers believe that Trump has begun to reverse that momentum in part due to his attacks on Biden, his increasingly harsh anti-China rhetoric and the elimination of his daily briefings, which were blamed for rattling viewers.
+But advisers believe Trump has begun to reverse that momentum in part due to his attacks on Biden, his harsh anti-China rhetoric and the elimination of his daily briefings, which were blamed for rattling viewers.

 Trump’s visit to Allentown will put him about 75 miles from Scranton, where Biden was born.
 The Democrat’s campaign has become increasingly hopeful of returning Pennsylvania to the blue column, where it had been since 1992 until 2016.